openshift-labs/lab-building-images/workshop/content/python-server/10-using-warpdrive.md

 A big question is whether we can start to encapsulate some of this variation for different application types and web servers in a generic set of `assemble-image` and `start-container` scripts, where hook scripts can be supplied as necessary to handle any variations still required for certain circumstances.

+A system which helps in achieving this goal of being able to abstract out the steps for building and deploying Python web applications is the `warpdrive` package.

-A system which attempts to do just this is the `warpdrive` module.
-To see how this module can be used, change to the `~/flask-app-v6` sub directory.
+To see what the package `warpdrive` can do, change to the `~/flask-app-v6` sub directory.

 ```execute
 cd ~/flask-app-v6